Cuisinart ICE-30BC vs ICE-21

 Both the ICE-21 and the ICE-30BC work in exactly the same way, and I'm not going to go into too much detail here as I cover it in my guide to choosing the best ice cream maker and my individual reviews of the ICE-21 and the ICE-30BC.

-But essentially, they are both "freezable bowl machines".
-This means they have a removable bowl that you put in the freezer for at least 6 hours so that a special gel in the walls of the bowl freezes solid.
+But essentially, they're both "freezable bowl machines".
+This means they have a removable bowl that you put in the freezer for at least 6 hours, so that a special gel in the walls of the bowl freezes solid.

 This gel makes the bowl cold enough, (for long enough) to freeze your ice cream once you remove it from the freezer and place it back in the machine.

 However, both the ICE-21 and the ICE-30BC are different from most other freezable bowl machines in that in order to churn the mixture, it's the bowl that's rotated rather than the paddle.
 This is a big advantage as I'll explain below.

 This is the biggest and most important difference between the two machines.
 The ICE-21 can only make up to 1.5 quarts of ice cream per session, while the ICE-30BC can produce up to 2 quarts.
 This is because the bowls are different sizes...

 Why is this important?
 Well, don't forget, you need to freeze the bowl for at least 6 hours before you can use it.
 And once you've used it once, you'll need to re-freeze it before you can use it again.